theQRL/api.theqrl.org/source/index.html.md

 ```

-Connecting to the QRL network is fairly simple.
+Connecting to the QRL network is simple.
 Use the examples shown to get started. **fixme** There may be some specific details we should be calling out here!

 <aside class="notice">